g-schlake/Clustering-Set-HPO/readme.md

 [`wine`](https://archive.ics.uci.edu/dataset/186/wine+quality) can be put in the `datasets` folder in `evaluations` to also use these datasets.
 We adopted some of these datasets slightly to make them compatible with our program.
-The Repo was tested with Python 3.10.
+The Repo was tested with Python 3.10 and Linux.
+On Windows, SMAC does not work and is not used.